 Having grown up in Traverse City, Tony enjoys the beach, skiing, bicycling and cherries.
 Most recently, Tony has worked as a campus minister at Dartmouth College with Cru, where he enjoyed a ministry of prayer, evangelism and discipleship.
 Tony has a special interest in the interaction between faith and science.

 Tony has a wife, Kaylene, and four children.
 Together they have served as missionaries at Michigan State University, Orlando, and in Russia since 1997.

 Tony studied engineering at Michigan Technological University and graduated with a BS in Mechanical Engineering in 1985.
-He practiced engineering for 12 years before the Lord called he and his wife into missions.
+He practiced engineering for 12 years before the Lord called him and his wife into missions.
 In 2013 Tony was ordained through The Evangelical Church Alliance.

-Tyler Geffeney serves as Director of Ratio Christi International.
+Tyler Geffeney serves as Executive Director of RC International.
 Previously Tyler worked as the Global Director for Illustra Media and remains as an active board member where he helped run the nonprofit working to equip Christians with the powerful lines of evidence for a faith in God and Jesus through the use of internationally acclaimed documentaries.
 Prior to that he was the International Director for the C.S.
 Lewis Society.
 Tyler speaks at conferences and churches both in the U.S. and abroad where he promotes the tenets of apologetics’ with a guiding passion to shape the Christian community into an uncontainable evangelistic force and imparting with to Christians an unshakable faith in and devotion to Jesus through inspiring and moving apologetics presentations.
 Tyler graduated with highest honors from Biola’s M.A. program in Apologetics Tyler recognizes his call to be a passionate and committed ambassador for Christ while equipping other Christians to do the same.